vkernel/NSX-Security-Framework/USAGE.md

 5. **Predefined Service Not Found**:
    - Verify the exact spelling of the service name as shown in NSX UI
    - Check if the service exists in your NSX version

+6. **Context Profile Issues**:
+   - Ensure your App IDs and domain names are formatted correctly
+   - Verify that context profile names match exactly as shown in NSX UI
+   - Remember that when using multiple context profiles, services must be set to ANY

 ## Resource Cleanup